Cardisoma carnifex

 Cardisoma carnifex is a species of terrestrial crab found in coastal regions from the east coast of Africa and the Red Sea across the Indo-Pacific to the Line Islands and the Tuamotu Archipelago.
 The range includes parts of northern Australia and the Cocos (Keeling) Islands.

+It is an omnivorous species whose diet includes a variety of plant and animal materials.
+It primarily consumes fallen leaves, fruits, seeds, and other forms of organic detritus.
+Sometimes, it may also prey on insects or small animals, reflecting its opportunistic feeding behavior.